 Now let's reassemble the housing.

 Reinstall the clamp, lubricate the bolt threads if desired, and tighten the bolt.
 Hayward lists the torque spec at 150 inches-lbs, which is less torque than you would have expected.
-I'd recommend using a torque wrench just to be objective.
+I'd recommend using a torque wrench as seen above, just to be objective.

 Step 13: Clean and Refill the Pool